Siays/Recretional-club-system/README.md

 # Recretional-club-system
 Tunku Abdul Raham University College(TARUC) - Programming Concept and Design 2 assignment

+Language used: C
+Software used: Microsoft Visual Studio

 There are two versions of which,

 Version 1: Group Work